slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

     button {
         style {
             commonStyle
-            color "red" // css priority/override is controlled by browser.
-For "color", "red" will be used.
+            // css priority/override is controlled by browser.
+            // For "color", "red" will be used. color "red"
         }
         data 456
-        commonAttr  // attribute priority is controlled by blazor core.
-Currently only the first added attribute will be used when you are trying to add same attribute.
-That is why I put commonAttr lower than "data 456", so the 456 will be used even in commonAttr "data" is 123. asAttrRenderFragment // Here is the thing to make the magic happen }
+        // attribute priority is controlled by blazor core.
+        // Currently only the first added attribute will be used when you are trying to add same attribute.
+        // That is why I put commonAttr lower than "data 456",
+        // so the 456 will be used even in commonAttr "data" is 123. commonAttr
+        asAttrRenderFragment // Here is the thing to make the magic happen }